pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 So our case we can see that having an occuptation in  the fields of Finance or Health would seem to induce a roughly 25% increase in the hazard risk of the event occuring over the baseline hazard.
 Interestingly we can see that the inclusion of the `intention` predictor seems to be important as a unit increase intention moves the dial similarly - and intention is a 0-10 scale.

 These are not time-varying - they enter __once__ into the weighted sum that modifies the baseline hazard.
-The CoxPH model is popular because it allows us to estimate a changing hazard at each time-point (non-parametrically) and incorporates the impact of the demographic predictors multiplicatively across the period.
+The CoxPH model is popular because it allows us to estimate a changing hazard at each time-point and incorporates the impact of the demographic predictors multiplicatively across the period.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(20, 6))